Nobody wants to feel the pain of grief. Nobody wants to feel pain, period.

 ‘Feeling it’ serves a purpose.
 As much as it sucks, that purpose is emotional healing.
 If we circle the wagons all the time, it leaks out in ugly ways.
 You are angry all the time or you might suffer a lot of health problems.
 And yes, your physical health is affected by your mental health.
 Society may separate the two but your body and your … Read more...

 I remember when the Netflix series came out, “13 reasons Why.”
 I didn’t get past the preview, thinking I had enough real-life tragedy and wasn’t interested in immersing myself in such a sad story, regardless of the overarching messages it may have had.

 I know what it is like to find the father of my child – my husband of years ago – dead from an overdose.
 Suicide was cause of death.

-I know what it is like to whisper in my teenage son’s ear as he lies … Read more...
+I know what it is like to whisper in my teenage son’s ear as he lies in ICU … Read more...

 Shock.
 Numbness.
 Tears.
 I couldn’t figure out how I was going to live through this.
 But I made a bet with myself to move forward with my life.
 If I give up, who carries Charles’ legacy?
 Who fights for change?

 It was frustrating how no one mentioned my child’s name for fear of “reminding” me.
 Like that’s something I could forget.
 Did any of us ever think that when we were on the other side?
 The side that was before our child died?